 Established by Iowans, for Iowans

-Thanks to the foresight of the Iowa Legislature, which created the IFC in 2009, Iowa has the most advanced statewide program in the nation to deliver the latest flood conditions, forecasts, and maps — giving Iowans the tools they need to make better decisions with regard to floods.
-The IFC has made Iowa a model for the nation!
+Thanks to the foresight of the Iowa Legislature and the Governor, who created the IFC in 2009, Iowa has the most advanced statewide flood resiliency program in the nation.
+IFC delivers the latest flood conditions, forecasts, and maps to all Iowans, including emergency managers, first responders, law enforcement personnel, public works directors, county engineers, city planners, elected officials, businesses, farmers, and homeowners.
+Iowans now have the tools they need to be better prepared for the next flood.

 Among the IFC’s recent achievements are the following:

 - Enhancements to the Iowa Flood Information System (IFIS), an online source of real-time, science-based flood information specific to each watershed community.
 IFIS had over 50,000 visitors in 2017, and more than 300,000 page views.

 - Deployment of more than 250 stream-stage sensors to monitor water levels in our rivers and streams

 - Development of a real-time flood forecasting system for more than 1,000 communities